haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 You may notice that not all residues of the protein’s interface are used for the AIRs.
 This is done to save computational time.

 HADDOCK is not limited to ambiguous restraints, other types, like unambiguous and symmetry restraints can play an important role as well.
 As mentioned before, Cro is known to function as a symmetrical dimer.
 This means we should **enforce a pairwise symmetry (C2)** between the two protein monomers.
-This part will be explained in the “Haddock3 workflow” section of the tutorial.
+This part will be explained in the [Haddock3 workflow](#haddock3-workflow) section of the tutorial.

 <hr>